 The Distributed Energy Resource (DER) microgrid would reinforce the Township’s power supply.
 The microgrid would prevent prolonged power outages such as the one we experienced during Superstorm Sandy, and also help insulate Naval Weapons Station Earle, multiple fire departments, schools, and other critical facilities.
 A microgrid can remain connected to the wider electric grid, but can also function independently during an emergency situation.

-The follow-up Community Outreach Session, which revealed the results of the study, was held on Thursday, September 27, 2018 at the Middletown Township Public Library.
-Click HERE to view the presentation.
+- The follow-up Community Outreach Session, which revealed the results of the study, was held on Thursday, September 27, 2018 at the Middletown Township Public Library.
+View the September 27, 2018 presentation.